AusCoder/caffe-mnist/README.md

 ## Caffe-mnist

 This is a simple example of training a neural network in Caffe with the Mnist dataset.
 The entire process is run in a docker container, so it should be portable provided you have an nvidia graphics card with CUDA and nvidia-docker installed.
+This also depends on the versions installed, currently I am running Ubuntu 16.04 with CUDA 8.0.61.

 ### Lmdb creation